hmrc/platsec-aws-scanner/docs/tasks/service-usage.md

   - `service_usage`: events list for this particular service in the requested account for the specified data partition

     - `event_name`: name of an event that occurred
+    - `error_code`: if the event errors, an error code will populate otherwise the field will be empty
     - `count`: how many times said event fired